-Desert Sands Charter High School is required by state and federal law (California Education Code [EC] 313 and 60810) to administer an annual assessment of progress in English Language Proficiency for all students who have been previously identified as English Learners.
+Desert Sands Charter HS is required by state and federal law (California Education Code [EC] 313 and 60810) to administer an annual assessment of progress in English Language Proficiency for all students who have been previously identified as English Learners.
 The current ELP state-approved assessment is the English Language Proficiency Assessments of California (ELPAC) and is aligned to the CA 2012 ELD standards.
 The ELPAC assesses students' language development in listening, speaking, reading, and writing.
 These assessments monitor English language proficiency for students participating in English Language Development programs to ensure each student is on target to meet state proficiency-growth expectations.
 The Alternate English Language Proficiency Assessments for California (ELPAC) is designed for students with the most significant cognitive disabilities who are English learners, this test is administered to students with disabilities when it is indicated in the student's IEP.

-English Language Proficiency Assessment of California (ELPAC) Туре Grade Level Testing Administration Guidelines Initial 9-12 July 1st-June 30th Within 30 days of enrollment as an initial identification of students as English Learners Summative or Alternate 9-12 February 1st- May 31st Annually to measure an ELs progress in learning English and to identify the student's English Language Proficiency level
+En English Language Proficiency Assessment of California (ELPAC) nglish Language Proficiency Assessmen Туре Grade Level Testing Administration Guidelines Initial or Initial Alternate 8-12 July 1st-June 30th Within 30 days of enrollment as an initial identification of students as English Learners Summative or Summative Alternate 8-12 February 1st- May 31st Annually to measure an ELs progress in learning English and to identify the student's English Language Proficiency level